a2nr/cmake_stm32/README.md

 # cmake_stm32
-Example of stm32cube exported code compiled using CMake.
+Example of exported code by stm32cube that it can compiled using CMake.

 # Hardware
 NUCLEO 64 STM32F446